DinoHub-SubT/dsta_deploy/docs/discuss-managing-endpoints.md

         # NAME                DESCRIPTION                               DOCKER ENDPOINT               KUBERNETES ENDPOINT   ORCHESTRATOR
         # default *           Current DOCKER_HOST based configuration   unix:///var/run/docker.sock                         swarm

+## Issues

+### Docker Commands Not Responding

+If you leave the `docker context` pointing to a connection that is not accesible, then all docker commands will not respond.

+The docker daemon will be waiting indefinitely for the non-reachable connection.

+- For example, setting the docker context to an Azure VM, but the VM that is not accessible.
+The docker commands will be waiting for the Azure VM connection to come up.

+Manual changes to docker config files are needed to get out of the error state:

+        # open docker context config file
+        gedit /home/$USER/.docker/config.json

+        # you will output similar to:
+        {
+                "auths": {},
+                "HttpHeaders": {
+                        "User-Agent": "Docker-Client/19.03.8 (linux)"
+                },
+                "currentContext": "ugv1"
+        }

+        # From: edit the `currentContext` line in the config file.
+        "currentContext": "ugv1"

+        # To: change to the default context
+        "currentContext": "default"

+You should now be able to run docker commands, for example `docker ps`.

 ## Summary

 You should now be able to switch between the different docker endpoints using the docker context tool.